Statistical Sciences

 University of Toronto Statistical Sciences alumni most frequently apply their computational and critical thinking skills in these industries:

-- Insurance
+- Insurance & Risk Management

-- Engineering
+- Software Development & Engineering

 A Statistical Sciences degree equips students with the research and analysis skills for a variety of academic next steps, including graduate programs in:

-- Statistical Science
+- Master of Science (MSc)

-- Business
+- Master of Business Administration (MBA)

-- Mathematical Finance
+- Master of Finance (MFin)

-Learn About yourself
+Learn about yourself

 Connect with your peers and recent graduates at events hosted by the Actuarial Science Club.